Donating things for the cause of world evangelism

 On a smaller scale, Nazarene Mission Teams that go to countries often empty their suitcases as they leave.
 When they go home, they take only the clothes they're wearing.
 What they leave behind goes to pastors and to needy families in the country where they've worked.
 United States churches getting new choir robes have sometimes sent their old choir robes for use by Nazarene choirs in other countries such as Haiti.

-In Haiti, this giving of material goods has meant empty pill bottles for the clinic on the Bible College campus as well as local church dispensaries.
+In Haiti, this giving of material goods has meant empty pill bottles for the Bible College campus clinic and local church dispensaries.
 We got lots of them (and used lots of them).
 Giving material goods means people collecting sample medicines from doctors and sending them to us (ensuring, of course, they're not past expiration dates!).
 Medical supply companies wanting to do a good deed (while also getting a tax write-off!) willingly donate supplies and equipment.
 Alert Nazarenes have snatched up those supplies and equipment for Nazarene mission fields.

 I love parades!